 "A pig's eye, antimony (a type of metal), red ochre and a little honey are finely ground and mixed together and poured into the ear of the man so that he may be cured at once.

-Then recite this spell twice: I have brought this ointment and applied it to the trouble spot and it will remove the horrible suffering."
+Then recite this spell twice: 'I have brought this ointment and applied it to the trouble spot and it will remove the horrible suffering.'"

-You shall prepare remedies to treat it with a dressing that breaks the surface: acacia fruit, blood of the hwr-bird, fly's blood, honey, northern salt, are ground, mixed together and the gland is bandaged therewith."
+You shall prepare remedies to treat it with, a dressing that breaks the surface: acacia fruit, blood of the hwr-bird, fly's blood, honey, northern salt, are ground, mixed together and the gland is bandaged therewith."

 "To clear up the pus: honey, balm from Mecca and gum ammoniac.
 To treat its discharge: frankincense, myrrh, yellow ochre."

 Hippocrates, the Greek philosopher, was convinced about the uses of honey in medicine, and used honey in different formulations for treating a range of complaints:

 "barley soup is better than all other cereal foods for chest diseases - also vinegar and honey, because they bring up phlegm"

 Celsus (a Greek philosopher) was reportedly also familiar with the therapeutic usage of honey.

 Theriac or theriaca was a medical concoction originally formulated by the Greeks in the 1st century AD.
-Theriaca andromachi or Venice Treacle contained 64 ingredients.
+Theriaca andromachi or 'Venice Treacle' contained 64 ingredients.
 In addition to viper flesh and opium, it included cinnamon, agarics and gum arabic.
-The ingredients were pulverized and reduced to an electuary (type of paste) with honey.
+The ingredients were pulverized with honey, and reduced to a type of paste.